 Place rinsed beans into a bowl.
 Pour enough cold water to cover the beans by 2 to 4 inches.
 Soak beans for 8 hours or overnight.

-After soaking the beans, drain the water and place beans in colander for another rinsing with cold water.
+After soaking the beans, drain the water from bowl into colander.
+Transfer the beans from bowl to colander and rinse the beans with cold water.

 As you can see, the soaking water picks up the color from the black beans.